-If you haven’t gotten on the bandwagon lately and looked into NAS, you may be missing out on one of the most exciting technological advancements for the home since the advent of Dogs Playing Poker paintings.
-Okay, a little more advanced than that.
+If you haven’t gotten on the bandwagon lately and looked into NAS, you may be missing out on one of the most exciting technological advancements for the home since the advent of wireless routers.
 Network attached storage (NAS) is becoming increasingly popular among home entertainment enthusiasts, archivists, and small, work-at-home entrepreneurs.

 The reason?
 Network attached storage allows you the freedom to store large volumes of digital data and access that data from within your network.
 You can put every baby picture, every video, every freelanced article you’ve ever written in one place, and access that data from a client meeting, in a class, or at your mom’s house.
 And the ability to share those files with others cuts back on miscommunication, flash drive storage mishaps (I just had a flash memory card freak out on me—something to do with the NFTS partition—and I lost valuable data on the way to a meeting), or other miscues.
 What’s on the NAS stays on the NAS, just like Las Vegas.